-MeshRenderer is a mesh renderer component that uses mesh objects (such as cubes) as the data source for geometric outlines.
-When an entity is mounted with a mesh renderer component, you only need to set its mesh
+The MeshRenderer is a mesh renderer component that uses mesh objects (e.g., cuboids) as the geometry data source.
+When an entity is equipped with a mesh renderer component, simply set its mesh

 and material